Country Report for Central African Republic

 Current legality of corporal punishment

 Corporal punishment is lawful in the home.
 Article 580 of the Family Code 1997 states that parental authority includes the power “to reprimand and correct to the extent compatible with the age and level of understanding of the child”.
-Provisions against violence and abuse in the Family Code, the Penal Code 2010, the Constitution 2016, Imperial Order No. 79/077 covering protection of youth 1979, and Law No. 280 1961 are not interpreted as prohibiting corporal punishment in childrearing.
+Article 44.2 of the Child Protection Code 2020 states that (unofficial translation) “parents must ensure that family discipline is administered in a way which ensure that the child is treated with humanity”.
+This strengthens children’s protection from violence but does not prohibit all corporal punishment.
+Other provisions against violence and abuse in the Family Code, the Penal Code 2010, the Constitution 2016, Imperial Order No. 79/077 covering protection of youth 1979, and Law No. 280 1961 are not interpreted as prohibiting corporal punishment in childrearing.
 Act No. 06.032 2006 protecting women against violence defines violence against women as “including all acts of violence directed against females and which cause or might cause an adverse effect or physical, sexual or psychological suffering, including the threat of such acts and constraint or arbitrary deprivation of liberty, whether in public or private life” (art.
 1), but it does not explicitly prohibit all corporal punishment in childrearing.

 Alternative care settings